tomeeeS/ScrollPickerDemo/README.md

 ## Functionality
 ### Extras not available in NumberPicker
+#### Fixes NumberPicker bugs
+* When NumberPicker's height is too short, it renders the separator lines on top of the first and third items.
+ScrollPicker's separators always stay where they should be.
+They know their place.
+Good doggies.

 #### Data binding! - get automatic syncronization with your ViewModel data
 * Value is two-way data-bindable.
 * isEnabled is data-bindable.